TRUCK STOP LOVE IS THREE F@#%ING WORDS

 When Huhmann’s former band mates in Red Kate, founders of the Black Site record label cooperative, got wind of what Truck Stop Love was up to, they knew they had to put out a record.
 They were struck by the urgency and intensity of the recordings, especially in this age of over-produced, digitally perfect “rock.”
 After a couple beers and repeated assurances that Black Site was not in any way “connected,” Truck Stop Love’s second full-length LP, Can’t Hear It: 1991-1994, was born.
 From the stoney drone of “Townie” to the frenetic blast of “How I Spent My Summer Vacation” to the headslamming psych-pop of “You Keep Searchin’,” this is Truck Stop Love at its wildest, sweatiest, beer-soaked best.

 Past Articles about Truck Stop Love:

 Twenty-five years ago Truck Stop Love released their first recording; a cassette recorded by the band in the back room of Vital Vinyl, a local record store in Manhattan, Kansas.
-This November, the band will release three of those songs, plus 8 more previously unreleased demo tracks and never-before-heard recordings, on vinyl LP through Kansas City coop record label Black Site.
+In November 2017, the band released three of those songs, plus 8 more previously unreleased demo tracks and never-before-heard recordings, on vinyl LP through Kansas City coop record label Black Site.